Christophers27/Noire-Worldbuilding/Story/Chapter 1 - Falling Awake.md

 - Nilo, the player character, wakes up in the Bedrock Plains, in the First Layer of the Dream World.
 - They find a note, left by the Fellow Dreamer, telling them where they are, and that she is stuck in the lower layers
   - Nilo suspects that the writer of the note is their old friend, but doesn't get their hopes up.
-- Exploring the Bedrock Plains and interacting with the items reveals some background about the Fellwo Dreamer and what happened to her.
+- Exploring the Bedrock Plains and interacting with the items reveals some background about the Fellow Dreamer and what happened to her.
   - The tone of the text is somewhat melancholic, as Nilo has many unresolved regrets and issues from the past.
   - The messy room reflects Nilo's state of mind.
 - Nilo finds a door, which leads to the next area, Solura Valley.